Highlights

 Trimming

 As the Willow Twist starts to grow, buds will appear all over the tree.
-Growth above the tie will form the crown of the topiary.
+Growth above the cable tie will form the crown of the Willow Twist topiary.

 If you don’t promptly pinch off the new growth and it is allowed to grow longer, you may not be able to pinch it off with your fingers, and you may need to cut it off with secateurs/scissors, which will not leave the best effect.

-Never cut into the hardwood stems that form the base of the crown.
-Also, do not conduct any trimming after July before winter, as that will encourage new growth which will be prone to die-back.
+- Never cut into the hardwood stems that form the base of the crown.

-Don’t trim after late July/August, as you will cut off any developing catkin buds, which would flower in early spring with attractive, fluffy catkins.
+- Don’t trim after late July/August, as you may cut off developing catkin buds, which would flower in early Spring with attractive, fluffy silver catkins.

 Willow is generally very resistant to pests and diseases.
 However, all plants have pests and diseases to be aware of: